Data Hygiene: Checklist & Best Practices For a Clean CRM

 Maintaining data hygiene is vital for accurate go-to-market planning, forecasting, segmentation and ABM strategies.

-In this guide, we’ll discuss actionable data hygiene strategies for effective B2B data management that drives revenue growth.
+In this guide, we’ll discuss actionable data hygiene best practices for effective B2B data management that drives revenue growth.

 What is data hygiene?